marco262/my_wiki/data/general/conditions.md

 * A grappled creature's speed becomes 0, and it can't benefit from any bonus to its speed.
 * The condition ends if the grappler is [[[general:conditions#incapacitated|incapacitated]]].
-* The condition also ends if an effect removes the grappled creature from the reach of the grappler or grappling effect, such as when a creature is hurled away by the //[[[spell:thunderwave]]]// spell.
+* The condition also ends if an effect removes the grappled creature from the reach of the grappler or grappling effect, such as when a creature is hurled away by the *[[[spell:thunderwave]]]* spell.

 ++ [[# incapacitated]]Incapacitated